 The company determines classification of financial assets and liabilities on initial recognition.
-After initial recognition, no re-classification is made for financial assets which are equity instruments and financial liabilities.
-For financial assets which are debt instruments, a re-classification is made only if there is a change in the business model for managing those assets.
-Changes to the business model are expected to be infrequent.
-The company's senior management determines change in the business model as a result of external or internal changes which are significant to the company's operations.
-Such changes are evident to external parties.
-A change in the business model occurs when the company either begins or ceases to perform an activity that is significant to its operations.
 If the company re-classifies financial assets, it applies the re-classification prospectively from the re-classification date which is the first day of the immediately next reporting period following the change in business model.
 The company does not re-state any previously recognised gains, losses (including impairment gains or losses) or interest.